Work

 To qualify for the program, the person must be a veteran or a relative, caregiver, or survivor of a veteran whose VA claim has been denied by the BVA and they want to appeal the decision, then they may qualify to receive an attorney to represent them for free at the CAVC.

-In order to receive the free legal services of an attorney in an appeal to the CAVC, they must:
+To receive the free legal services of an attorney in an appeal to the CAVC, they must:

 • Be a veteran, family member, caregiver, or survivor of a veteran,